sourcegraph/sourcegraph-public-snapshot/doc/index.md

 Sourcegraph is runnable in a variety of environments, from cloud to self-hosted to your local machine.

+* For most customers, we recommend Sourcegraph Cloud, a single-tenant, auto-managed, and auto-upgrading option.
+* For customers that desire to self-host, we recommend one of the single-node deployment options.
+* For enterprise customers that require a multi-node, self-hosted deployment, we offer a Kubernetes option.
+We strongly encourage you to get in touch via Discord or email if you pursue this option.

 ### Recommended

 <form class="grid">